mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to synchronize the injection of a PSK into the MLS key schedule.

-This mechanism can be used to improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.
+This mechanism can be used to improve security in the cases where having a full run of updates across members is too expensive, or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.